Skip to main content

 Florida Charter Educational Foundation Inc, Donor FAQ

-CEO/officer compensation for Florida Charter Educational Foundation Inc is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Florida Charter Educational Foundation Inc is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Florida Charter Educational Foundation Inc reported $114.6M in annual revenue and $118.6M in total expenses for filing year 2023.
 The organization holds $193.8M in total assets.